Cherrypick14/CoinWryt/README.md

-# CreOwn - Marketplace for Ghostwriters ✍️🖋️
+# CoinWryt - Marketplace for Ghostwriters ✍️🖋️

-CreOwn is a decentralized platform that empowers ghostwriters by providing fair compensation and a trusted marketplace while offering clients access to skilled writers for their storytelling needs.
+CoinWryt is a decentralized platform that empowers ghostwriters by providing fair compensation and a trusted marketplace while offering clients access to skilled writers for their storytelling needs.

 ## Features